CACILTD/forecaster/user-guide/Data/Data-Importers.md

 ![Excel Import Wizard - Parameters](imgs/ExcelImportWizard_Parameters.png)

-The following screen (Figure 19) will ask you to select the relevant worksheet within the Excel file.
+The following screen will ask you to select the relevant worksheet within the Excel file.

  **[ IMAGE ]**
 Figure 19 Excel Import Wizard - Sheet Selection